HOME SEARCH ALL TOPICS

 Ploughing fields in times gone by

-As a child in the 1940s, I see ploughed fields at a distance from our double-decker buses.
+As a child in the 1940s, I could see the straight furrows of ploughed fields from the top of our British double-decker buses.

-At that time, I assumed that the purpose was to produce long channels or furrows for seeds to be sown into.
-Judging from the appearance of ploughed fields, I could have been right, but I wasn't on a number of counts.
+At that time, I assumed that the purpose was to produce the long channels for seeds to be sown into.
+Judging from the appearance of ploughed fields, I could have been right, but I wasn't.
 Read on ...

 A basic plough consisted of an almost circular blade in front of a larger curved one.
 It was and still is designed to be pulled through the ground, normally by a tractor or a horse.